ON THIS PAGE: You will find out more about the factors that increase the chance of developing thyroid cancer. Use the menu to see other pages.

 Exposure to radioactive iodine, also called I-131 or RAI, especially in childhood.

 Exposure to ionizing radiation, including radioactive fallout from atomic weapons testing during the 1950s and 1960s and nuclear power plant fallout.
 Examples include the 1986 Chernobyl nuclear power plant accident and the 2011 earthquake that damaged nuclear power plants in Fukushima, Japan.
-Another source of I-131 is environmental releases from atomic weapon production plants.
+Another source is environmental release of I-131 from atomic weapon production plants.

 Diet low in iodine.
 Iodine is needed for normal thyroid function.
 In the United States, iodine is added to salt to help prevent thyroid problems.